TS000/lighthouse-developer-portal/docs/RFC/docker-scanning.md

 I tried building a fresh frontend image using `docker build -t backstage-frontend -f Dockerfile.dockerbuild .` and then scanning it by using `docker scan backstage-frontend`

 I think using `docker scan` for our CI/CD pipelines would be an excellent fit for our security needs.
-The only issue is that we'll need to create a Snyk account for lighthouse-backstage to scan Docker images more than ten times a month.
+The only issue is that we'll need to create a Snyk account for lighthouse-embark to scan Docker images more than ten times a month.

 Another thing I found is that scanning the backstage-frontend image returned a large number of issues related to the base image (NGINX).
 Excluding the base, the image limited the number of issues to just 7, which I think is excellent, and a lot easier to work with.